 Many people today are involved in the "self-enquiry" practice suggested by Advaita Vedanta and Zen Buddhism, that is, to deeply inquire: "Who am I?"
-I would say that it's incredibly important (lest we become narcissistic with this self-enquiry) to also check out a relational form of "self-enquiry," that is to say, wonderfully contemplating...
+I would say that it's incredibly important (lest we become merely self-centered with this self-enquiry) to also explore a relational form of "self-enquiry," that is to say, wonderfully contemplating...
 "Who, really, are You?"

-Hence, our partner's reality is not "out there," but RIGHT HERE, closer to us than our own mind or body or ego-sense.
+Hence, our partner's true reality as Awareness is not "out there," but RIGHT HERE, closer to us than our own mind or body or ego-sense.

 This is real intimacy and gives entirely new meaning to the old injunction from the Jewish Torah, echoed by Jesus as the second of his two great commandments, namely, to "love thy neighbor as THY SELF."

 Enjoy the profound revelation of finding everyone to be the One Right Here—the infinite God-Self of Pure Spiritual Awareness.

 You might also wish to read a gorgeous piece on